 Besides that, consider networking with those in the alternate industry you are interested in, to find out more about their field to help you decide if that is a career path that you want to take.

-If you are still unsure about joining a new industry, consider participating in Workforce Singapore’s Professional Conversion Programmes (PCP).
+If you are still unsure about joining a new industry, consider participating in Workforce Singapore’s Career Conversion Programmes (CCP).
 The programme allows eligible individuals to receive training while they are placed into job attachments in growth sectors.

 Given that companies are open to hiring professionals without the relevant industry background, now is the time to take advantage of this trend and increase your chances of getting hired.